 This program is a 12-month program that combines classroom instruction with clinical experiences.
-Six LPN programs have joined together to form a consortium, the Arkansas Rural Nursing Education Consortium (ARNEC).
-ARNEC offers a new and innovative approach via a nontraditional delivery format of nursing theory by interactive video.
-The following institutions are members of the ARNEC program: Arkansas State University - Newport (ASUN), Black River Technical College (BRTC) - Pocahontas, Cossatot Community College of the University of Arkansas (CCCUA) - DeQueen, Ozarka College (OC) - Melbourne, South Arkansas Community College (SACC) - El Dorado, and the University of Arkansas Community College at Morrilton (UACCM).
+Six community colleges with LPN programs have joined together to form a consortium, the Arkansas Rural Nursing Education Consortium (ARNEC).
+ARNEC offers a new and innovative approach via a non-traditional delivery format of nursing theory by interactive video.
+The following institutions are members of the ARNEC program: Arkansas State University (ASU) - Newport, Black River Technical College (BRTC) - Pocahontas, Cossatot Community College of the University of Arkansas (CCCUA) - Nashville/DeQueen, Ozarka College (OC) - Melbourne, South Arkansas Community College (SACC) - El Dorado, and the University of Arkansas Community College at Morrilton (UACCM).

-The program will serve a maximum of twenty students at each of the six distance learning sites.
-Theory (nursing lectures) will be scheduled on Tuesday and Thursday evenings from 3:30 - 8:30 PM and clinical time will take place on weekends.
+The program will serve up to twenty students at each of the six colleges.
+Theory (nursing lectures) will be scheduled on Tuesday and Thursday evenings from 3:30 - 8:30 PM and most clinical time will take place on weekends.
 This program was designed to meet the needs of working LPNs/LPTNs/LVNs.